praiseOjay/buster_block_project/docs/slides/Presentation.md

 <img src="image-12.png" width="500"/>
 </div>

-These two graphs show the top and bottom 10 countries by total number of rentals.
-India has the most, and Tonga the least, with a 1,554-rental gap.
-A single rental in Tonga has far greater weight in relative importance compared to one in India — which helps explain why Animation, not Sports, tops the most countries despite not being the most-rented overall.
+These two graphs show us the top and bottom 10 countries by amount of rentals, India making the most and Tonga making the least along with Afghanistan this is is a total difference of 1,554 rentals between Tonga and India causing A rental from Tonga far more influential to the country than a rental in India.
+This would explain how even though Sports has more rentals overall its animation that is number 1 in more countries.

 ---

 # Interesting Finds

-- All films in the dataset are listed as released in 2006, but almost 99% of rentals occurred in 2005.
-This points to a **data inconsistency**.
+It was found that all movie were released in 2006, however almost 99% of rentals occured in 2005, which indicates that there must be an issue with the data.

-- The "Runion" entry in the countries table may refer to **Réunion Island**, which is a French overseas territory — not a sovereign country.
+There was a country called Runion in the countries table, which may have been for Réunion Island, but that is not a country but a territory.